RTO-Websites/Wordpress-MiniComposer/README.md

 # MiniComposer

-MiniComposer is a wordpress-plugin which add a full responsive layout-grid to every page/post.
+MiniComposer ist a layout page builder plugin for wordpress.
-So you can build any layout with a drag&drop editor.
+You can build any layout in a 12 column grid in an intuitive and easy to use drag and drop editor.

+No programming knowledge required.

 Works with every theme which uses bootstrap or foundation.